andrinr/typeshaders/README.md

 ##### 3.2 Create a new Renderer

+A scene can have several renderers, which are all pushed into the ``renderers`` array.
 Each ``Renderer`` consists of a fragment shader, vertex shader, geometry object and optionally a ``FBO`` (frameBufferObject).
 Optionally one can set the number of iterations the program will be run in each frame.
 In case the shader requires a feedback loop, we can set ``autoFeedback`` to true.